Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Related Work

-Over the past 15 years, numerous publicly available QoE databases have been developed to tackle QoE challenges.
-Table \ref{tab:QoE database} illustrates common QoE databases, including WaterlooSQoE database\cite{waterloo1,waterloo2,waterloo3,waterloo4} and LIVE-NFLX\cite{live1,live2}, which serve as comprehensive collections of multimedia content specifically designed for evaluating QoE in diverse multimedia applications.
+Over the past decades, lots of subjective QoE database have been developed to address QoE assessment problem, serving as test benchmarks and providing training data for the development of objective QoE assessment methods.
+Table ~\ref{tab:QoE database} illustrates common used QoE databases, including WaterlooSQoE series~\cite{waterloo1,waterloo2,waterloo3,waterloo4} and LIVE-NFLX series~\cite{live1,live2}.
 These databases encompass a wide range of multimedia stimuli, such as images and videos, spanning different resolutions, compression levels, and content types.
-They also incorporate intentionally impaired content to simulate various degradation scenarios like compression artifacts, rebuffering issues, and quality adaptation.
+They also incorporate intentionally impaired content to simulate various degradation scenarios like compression artifacts, stalling event, and quality adaptation.
+The comparison between the TaoLive QoE database and other QoE databases includes the WaterlooSQoE database~\cite{waterloo1,waterloo2,waterloo3,waterloo4} and LIVE-NFLX~\cite{live2} is shown in Table \ref{tab:QoE database}.